Morbius: 1990s anti-hero

-Wright stayed as writer on Morbius the Living Vampire (vol. 1) until issue #23.
+Wright stayed as writer on Morbius the Living Vampire until issue #23.
 Pat Mills wrote issue #24 in 1994, after which Lisa Trusiani took over as series writer.
 She remained in this role until issue #32, when the series was cancelled due to declining sales and waning fan interest.
 The series ends with Morbius being mutated once again by an anti-viral serum that saves his life, but results in his now once again losing his ability to reason and experiencing blackouts when his bloodlust is too strong.
 This leads him to abandon his vigilante life and the double identity of Dr. Morgan Michaels.
-The final story arc of the series does not resolve whether or not Morbius' blood disease is still killing him, despite his vampiric regenerative abilities, or if the newest anti-viral system finally put the disease back into remission.
+The final story arc of the series does not resolve whether or not Morbius' blood disease is still killing him, despite his vampiric regenerative abilities, or if the newest anti-viral system has finally put the disease back into remission.
 It also does not resolve the fact that Martine is left a true undead vampire who is obsessed with Morbius (though this is finally resolved in 2010; see below).
-Since the series' cancellation, there has been no further depiction of Morbius' 1990s supporting cast of his friend Jacob Weisenthal or his love interests Mandy Tyler and Lena Ivana.
+Since the series' cancellation, there has been no further depictions of Morbius' 1990s supporting cast of his friend, Jacob Weisenthal, or his love interests, Mandy Tyler and Lena Ivana.

 For the next several years, Morbius once again made sporadic appearances as an uneasy ally or outright villain who encountered other superheroes, particularly Spider-Man.